felix1024/Muses72320/README.md

   Muses.setVolume(CurrentVolume);

   // These are the default states and could be removed...
-  Muses.setZeroCrossing(true);     // Enable/Disable zero crossing.
-  Muses.setAttenuationLink(false); // L/R attentuation channels are independent controlled.
+  Muses.setZeroCrossing(true);     // Enable zero cross detection. (only if Z/C terminal pin 32 is low) Muses.setAttenuationLink(false); // L/R attentuation channels are independent controlled.
   Muses.setGainLink(false);        // L/R gain channels are independent controlled.
 }